samiulrifat/football_mania_3d/README.md

 Bottom corners: 5 points
 Other areas: 3 points

-Timer Mode: In Timer Reduction mode, you have limited time for each shot.
+Timer Mode: In Timer Reduction mode, you have a limited time for each shot.
 The timer gets shorter after every goal.

 Game Over: The game ends after a set number of misses.
 Try again to beat your high score!